gdrosos/iac-bug-study-artifact/README.md

 By implementing a similar method for other ecosystems, researchers can utilize the `quantitative_analysis.py` script to measure the size of their fixes in terms of the number of files and lines of code (LoC), while also grouping them by component category.

+## Reusing Existing Datasets

+### Analyzing Initial Bug Dataset
+The entire dataset of bugs collected can be used to perform large-scale studies other than that presented in our paper.
+For example, one can utilize our dataset to study the evolution of IaC bug characteristics over time.
+To do so you can adapt the data collection scripts to fetch from the corresponding REST-APIs additional metrics (@theosotr, such as?) or dimensions for analysis.

+### Analyzing Sampled Bug Dataset
+The sample of the 360 studied bugs can be used to study and categorize additional dimensions (e.g. Test Oracles/ Types of Fix) and investigate their correlation with the Symptom, Root Cause or System State categorizations performed in the study.

 ## Limitations